Helioseismology

 Helioseismology has contributed to a number of scientific breakthroughs.
-The most notable was to show the predicted neutrino flux from the Sun could not be caused by flaws in stellar models and must instead be a problem of particle physics.
+The most notable was to show that the anomaly in the predicted neutrino flux from the Sun could not be caused by flaws in stellar models and must instead be a problem of particle physics.
 The so-called solar neutrino problem was ultimately resolved by neutrino oscillations.
 The experimental discovery of neutrino oscillations was recognized by the 2015 Nobel Prize for Physics.
 Helioseismology also allowed accurate measurements of the quadrupole (and higher-order) moments of the Sun's gravitational potential, which are consistent with General Relativity.
 The first helioseismic calculations of the Sun's internal rotation profile showed a rough separation into a rigidly-rotating core and differentially-rotating envelope.
 The boundary layer is now known as the tachocline and is thought to be a key component for the solar dynamo.
 Although it roughly coincides with the base of the solar convection zone — also inferred through helioseismology — it is conceptually distinct, being a boundary layer in which there is a meridional flow connected with the convection zone and driven by the interplay between baroclinicity and Maxwell stresses.

 Helioseismology benefits most from continuous monitoring of the Sun, which began first with uninterrupted observations from near the South Pole over the austral summer.
 In addition, observations over multiple solar cycles have allowed helioseismologists to study changes in the Sun's structure over decades.
 These studies are made possible by global telescope networks like the Global Oscillations Network Group (GONG) and the Birmingham Solar Oscillations Network (BiSON), which have been operating for over several decades.